MadStu/GOSS/README.md

 ~/gossipcoin/gossipcoin-cli mnsync status
 ```

-Once you see it says AssetID: 999 THEN you can Start Alias on your windows wallet.
+Once you see it says RequestedMasternodeAssets: 999 THEN you can Start Alias on your windows wallet.

 Start it by going to the masternode tab, right clicking on your masternode and choosing to "Start Alias".